dhellmann/pymotw/PyMOTW/sys/imports.rst

 	/Library/Frameworks/Python.framework/Versions/2.6/lib/python2.6/plat-mac/lib-scriptpackages
 	/Library/Frameworks/Python.framework/Versions/2.6/lib/python2.6/site-packages

-A program can also modify its path by adding elements to ``sys.path`` directly.
+A program can also modify its path by adding elements to :data:`sys.path` directly.

 .. include:: sys_path_modify.py
     :literal:
     :start-after: #end_pymotw_header

+Reloading an imported module re-imports the file, and uses the same :class:`module` object to hold the results.
+Changing the path between the initial import and the call to :func:`reload` means a different module may be loaded the second time.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_path_modify.py'))